IremErturk/dtc-de-capstone-project/visualization/README.md

 ### CICD Development (default)

-The artifact creation process is automated by creating a GitHub Actions [./github/workflows](../.github/workflows/visualization.yaml).
+The artifact creation process is automated by creating a GitHub Actions workflow [./github/workflows/visualizayion.yaml](../.github/workflows/visualization.yaml).
-Therefore even you are not interested to run any visualization manually, whenever change happens in [visualization](./) folder, the workflow is going to be triggered and run at GitHub.
+Therefore whenever change happens in [visualization](./) folder, the workflow is going to be triggered and run at GitHub.

 ### Local Development